delphaber/yii-jade/README.md

         ...
     ```

 sets the file permissions of all the files yii-jade creates to 775.
+Note that
+this is applied to the compiled templates with `chmod`, so this overrides the
+umask you set in PHP.
+Also note that this does *not* override any permissions of
+directories that are automatically created.